 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-Wipe down the mounting surfaces with a clean rag. - 5.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
+Clean the mounting surfaces. - 5.
 Using the ledge feature, place the module into the appropriate location on the tool adapter.
-Align the module with the tool adapter using the dowels in the bottom of the ledge feature.
-Refer to Figure 3.2. - 6.
-Apply Loctite 242 to the supplied M6 socket head cap screws.
-Using a 5 mm hex key, install the (2) M6 socket head cap screws securing the module to the tool adapter and tighten to 70 in-lbs (7.9 Nm). - 7.
-Connect the safety switch cables to the module. - 8.
-Connect the 5-pin power cable, measurement cable, and PROFINET cable connectors to the module. - 9.
-Connect ground to FE grounding terminal. - 10.
-Set the Tool-ID.
-Refer to Section 3.8-Setting the Tool-ID. - 11.
-Safely resume normal operation.
+Align the module with the tool adapter using the dowels in the bottom of the ledge feature. - 6.
+If fasteners do not have pre-applied adhesive, apply Loctite 242 to the supplied (2) M6 socket head cap screws.
+Install the (2) M6 socket head cap screws that secure the module to the tool adapter and tighten to 70 in-lbs (7.9 Nm). - 7.
+Connect the safety switch cables to the module.